Parable: Quranic parables

 The Quran's Q39:28-30 boasts "every kind of parable in the Quran".
 The Quranic verses include parables of the good and evil tree (Q14:32-45), of the two men, and of the spider's house.
 Q16:77 contains the parable of the slave and his master, followed by the parable of the blind man and the sighted.

 Other figures of speech

-The parable is related to figures of speech such as the metaphor and the simile.
+The parable is related to figures of speech such as metaphor and simile.
 A parable is like a metaphor in that it uses concrete, perceptible phenomena to illustrate abstract ideas.
 It may be said that a parable is a metaphor that has been extended to form a brief, coherent narrative.
 A parable also resembles a simile, i.e., a metaphorical construction in which something is said to be "like" something else (e.g., "The just man is like a tree planted by streams of water").
 However, unlike the meaning of a simile, a parable's meaning is implicit (although not secret).